 Public Health Emergency Preparedness

-Visit TexasReady.gov or Ready.gov to work with your family on a preparedness plan.
+Visit TexasReady.gov or Ready.gov to work with your family on a preparedness plan and download the FEMA Mobile App.

 You can also visit the Brazos County’s Department of Emergency Management website for useful information.